MTG/DCASE-models/docs/source/tutorial.rst

     model_cont = SB_CNN(**model_params)

-The :class:`~:dcase_models.model.ModelContainer` class has a method to train the model.
+The :class:`~dcase_models.model.ModelContainer` class has a method to train the model.
 Training parameters can include, for example, number of epochs, learning rate and batch size.

 .. code-block:: python